RalphWangoto/Interview-Tasks/README.md

-Overview
+Cypress Automation Framework
 This is a scalable and modular Cypress automation framework designed for end-to-end (E2E) testing of web applications.
 It follows best practices by separating test specs, reusable page modules, utilities, and configurations, ensuring maintainability and efficiency.
-The framework supports UI and API testing, organizes test cases by modules and submodules, and includes custom commands, fixtures, and plugins for optimized automation.
+The framework supports UI and can also support API testing, organizes test cases by modules and submodules, and includes custom commands, fixtures, and plugins for optimized automation.

 --------
 Project Structure